Willie Mack: National Wrestling Alliance (2018–2019)

 Mack begun to wrestle for the official reborn National Wrestling Alliance (NWA) promotion under Billy Corgan.
 He had returned to wrestling for Championship Wrestling From Hollywood, which the NWA has had a working relationship with since February 2018.
 Mack was named as the first challenger for the NWA Worlds Heavyweight Champion Cody Rhodes.
 Their match took place at the Ring of Honor (ROH) Death Before Dishonor XVI event on September 28, 2018, where he was defeated by Cody.
 At the NWA 70th Anniversary Show on October 21, 2018, Mack defeated Sam Shaw to win the vacant NWA National Heavyweight Championship.
 Both Mack and Shaw had won separate four-way elimination matches earlier in the card to qualify for the chance to win this title.
 At the 2019 Crockett Cup, Mack lost the title to Colt Cabana.

-Personal life
+Major League Wrestling (2022–present)

-Willie Mack has been in a relationship with his current girlfriend since 2013.
-They both reside in Las Vegas, NV.
+Mack begun to wrestle for Major League Wrestling (MLW).
+At MLW Fury Road 2023 Mack was defeated by Alex Kane.